-In connection with our audit of the financial statements, our responsibility is to read the Board of Directors' report.
-The purpose is to consider if there is material inconsistency between the Board of Directors' report and the financial statements or our knowledge obtained in the audit, or whether the Board of Directors' report otherwise appears to be materially misstated.
-We are required to report if there is a material misstatement in the Board of Directors' report.
+In connection with our audit of the financial statements, our responsibility is to read the information in the Board of Directors' report.
+The purpose is to consider if there is material inconsistency between the information in the Board of Directors' report and the financial statements or our knowledge obtained in the audit, or the information in the Board of Directors' report otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Based on our knowledge obtained in the audit, it is our opinion that the Board of Directors' report
+Based on our knowledge obtained in the audit, in our opinion the Board of Directors' report

-- is consistent with the financial statements and - contains the information required by applicable statutory requirements.
+- is consistent with the financial statements and - contains the information required by applicable statutory requirements

-Our opinion on the Board of Directors' report applies correspondingly to the report on payments to governments.
+Our statement on the Board of Directors' report applies correspondingly for the report on payments to governments.